jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   (imperfectly) determine whether it's an import action.
 Also organizes imports afterwards to merge imports from the same source.

+  Note that `tsserver` has a tendency to time out when making large requests.
+If you frequently see timeout warnings, you can change `import_all_timeout` (see below).

 - Import on completion

   Adds missing imports on completion confirm (`<C-y>`) when using the built-in